julianastahelin/julianastahelin/README.md

 ### I'm Juliana Stahelin 🙂
 #### A Web Development student.

 I've been studying Frontend Web Development for seven months.
-Since then, I've built some projects using  HTML, CSS, JS, Bootstrap and jQuery and React.
+Since then, I've built some projects using  HTML, CSS, JS, Bootstrap, React and Styled Components.

 ⚙️Currently working on improving my portfolio and LinkedIn profile.
 My next goal is to get into Backend Web Development and become a Fullstack!